 Bruges, Belgium, 0230: Stumbling from the “irish pub” after closing, we walked through a maze of mysteriously lit corridors back to the hotel.
 After fueling up on expensive chocolates and mustering control over our physical state, we went for a walk through the dreadfully quiet and dark medieval town.
-I remember saying, “its a dangerous combination, an irish pub serving belgian beer
+I remember saying, “its a dangerous combination, an irish pub serving belgian beer”

+A local beer made in Brugge.
 They asked what size glass you wanted at the front door, this was the large.
+Refills expected. |

 It's all still fresh in the mind, I can remember it like yesterday; the sights, the smells, the overwhelming feeling of euphoria after consuming some of the best beer in the world, and then ordering another.
 Do I really remember everything?!.
 This is a short tale of two gentlemen who were so enamored with the concoction of beer, they made a pilgrimage to a region infamous for its time perfected methods.